ChilliCream/hotchocolate-docs/docs/subscription.md

 }
 ```

-If you are using GraphQL over HTTP than it is most likely served over web sockets.
-Hot Chocolate implemented the Apollo subscriptions protocol in order to serve subscriptions over web sockets.
+When using GraphQL over HTTP subscriptions are most most likely served over websockets.
+Hot Chocolate has implemented the Apollo subscriptions protocol in order to serve subscriptions over websockets.

 ## Getting started

-Subscriptions types are almost implemented like a simple query.
+The subscription type is almost implemented like a simple query.
 In many cases subscriptions are raised through mutations, but subscriptions could also be raised through other backend systems.

-In order to enable subscriptions you have to register a subscription provider with your server.
+In order to enable subscriptions we have to register a subscription provider with our server.
 Subscription provider represent a pub-/sub-system abstraction that handles the events.

 We currently support the following subscription provider:

 - InMemory
-  This one is good enough if you have a single server and all events are triggered through your mutations.
+  This one is good enough if we have a single server and all events are triggered through our mutations.

 - Redis
   We have an out-of-the-box redis subscription provider that uses the redis publish/subscribe functionality.
-If you have multiple instances of our server then this provider is your best option.
+If we have multiple instances of our server then this provider is our best option.

 > We are in the process to add more pub-/sub-provider for Kafka, Redis Streams, Azure EventHub and Azure ServiceBus.
-We also can help you along if you want to implement your own subscription provider.
+We also can help along if you want to implement your own subscription provider.

-In order to add the subsciption provider to your server add the following service in the `ConfigureServices` method of your `Startup.cs`:
+In order to add the subsciption provider to our server add the following service in the `ConfigureServices` method of our `Startup.cs`:

 ```csharp
 services.AddInMemorySubscriptionProvider();